thivakaran-mnm/Toxic_Tweet_Prediction/README.md

 # Toxic Tweets Classification Project

 This project aims to classify tweets as toxic or non-toxic using Natural Language Processing (NLP) techniques.
-The dataset used for this project is obtained from the Kaggle competition [Toxic Tweets Dataset](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset), and all credits go to the original collectors.

 ## Project Overview